VaradrajBartakke919/Graph_relational_model_Supply_Chain_Management/README.md

 ### **3️⃣ Data Preprocessing**
-1. Navigate to `/INSERT SCRIPTS` folder for preprocessing SQL scripts.
+1. Navigate to `/SCRIPTS` folder for preprocessing SQL scripts.
-2. Run the scripts in PostgreSQL to clean and normalize the dataset.
+2. Run the script in order of the queries present in it in PostgreSQL to clean and normalize the dataset.
 3. This step involves:
    - Handling missing values.
    - Standardizing units.
    - Transforming time-series data into structured format.

-### **4️⃣ Feature Selection**
+### **4️⃣ Feature Selection & Inserting data**
 The dataset is refined by selecting key features:
 - **Items:** `Apples, Oats, Spinach, Chickens, Wheat`
 - **Elements:** `Import quantity, Import value, Export quantity, Export value, Production, Food supply quantity (tonnes), Producer Price (USD/tonne)`
 - **Countries:** `United States of America, Ecuador, Uruguay, Canada, Brazil`

+1. Navigate to `/INSERT_SCRIPTS` folder for preprocessing SQL scripts.
+2. Execute the scripts in order in PostgreSQL

 ### **5️⃣ Exporting Processed Data**
 1. Export the final structured dataset as CSVs and save them in `/CSVs`.